 You Don't Reprimand Them For Having Feelings

 Temper tantrums are par for a very unpredictable and emotional course that is toddlerhood.
 Sometimes the most insignificant of events is cause for an emotional outburst.
-This can be frustrating, yes, but by reprimanding them for their feelings we're essentially telling them that having feelings is not OK, or that their feelings aren't OK.
+This can be frustrating, yes, but by reprimanding them for their feelings we're essentially telling them that having feelings is not OK, or that t

 When you yell at a kid for throwing a fit, you're not only adding fuel to the fire but you're also making them feel ashamed for their emotions.
 I'm no psychologist, but I'm pretty sure shaming kids for their feelings isn't a good thing.